-Within the Politics, History, and Economics major, several streams are available to guide students’ course selection.
-These enable students to focus on a particular area of interest by choosing relevant courses from among our Politics, History and Economics course offerings.
+Within the Politics, History & Economics major, several streams are available to guide students’ course selection.
+These enable students to focus on a particular area of interest by choosing relevant courses from among our Politics, History & Economics course offerings.
 Each stream can be completed within the overall requirements of the PHE major.

 The Standard PHE stream provides students with a flexible, but well-rounded program of studies.
 This stream involves a careful multidisciplinary and interdisciplinary examination of the structure and processes of public life and of the current and historical challenges we face.
 Students choose from a wide range of courses, while being assured of exposure to both theory-focused and policy-focused courses in both North American and international contexts.